shakes76/PatternAnalysis-2024/recognition/VQVAE_s4803279/README.md

 # COMP3710 Project Farhaan Rashid s4803279

 ## Background
-The purpose of this of this model is to learn from historical data and be able to create new images through the use of machine learning.
+The purpose of this of this model is to learn from historical data and be able to generate new images through the use of machine learning.
 The model I am using is a Vector Quantised Variational Auto Encoder (VQVAE2).
-This model has 3 main parts, and encoder, a latent vector embedding space and a decoder.
+This model has 3 main parts, an encoder, a latent vector embedding space, and a decoder.
 The training data is processed through the encoder to match the dimensions of the embedding space where a codebook will map each feature to a matching vector and then the decoder will essentially build back up to the original size of the image.

 ## Purpose
-The purpose of a using a generative model in the medical imaging field has one major benefit, this is that there is not a lot of historical data available or due to the ethics, the data may not be accessible.
+The purpose of using a generative model in the medical imaging field is its major benefit: there is limited historical data available, or due to ethical concerns, the data may not be accessible..
 This make the generation of new and 'fake' imaged helpful.
 Although the images are fake, they can serve as strong learning tools for students and professionals in the field.

 ## Model Description
-The 3 parts of the model are the Encoder, Vector Quantiser and Decoder.
-The VQVAE2 model is an generative learning model that learns by compressing images and uses a discrete mapping to reconstruct the images as close to the original.
+The three parts of the model are the Encoder, Vector Quantiser and Decoder.
+The VQVAE2 model is a generative learning model that learns by compressing images and uses a discrete mapping to reconstruct the images as close to the original.
 This allows it to eventually generate new images by learning how the features are mapped to the latent embedding space.

 ### Pipeline
 <p align="center">